SamKa1u/Prometheus-IR-P2P-ProjectLab/README.md

 ## Description

-A gesture-based Light control system built around a point to point infrared communication system.
+A gesture detection application that interfaces with a point to point infrared communication system to transmit commands to an LED controller.
+Fully featured edition includes facial authentication and a webserver for adding to the list of authenticated users.

 ### Dependencies